-I do not recommend investing in P2P lending as of June 12, 2020 because returns are lower, risk is higher, and I'm not sure platforms like Prosper will be around.
+Are you asking yourself: should I invest in P2P lending?
+My short answer is no. I do not recommend investing in P2P lending because returns are lower, risk is higher, and I'm not sure platforms like Prosper will be around.
 P2P lending ranks last in my best investment rankings chart.

 If you are still interested in P2P lending, here is a review I did years ago and how my investment performance went.

 At long last, Lending Club went public recently with an estimated $5 billion market cap.
 It's the first really big new generation fintech IPO, and boy is it going to make a lot of people a lot of money.
 To give you some perspective, at a $5 billion market cap, Lending Club is ~$1.3 billion larger than Yelp!
 I've been following both Lending Club and Prosper since their inception as their offices were right next to mine in downtown San Francisco.